carolanncan/lambtron.github.io/articles/2015-06-06-segment-notifications-in-slack-with-zapier/index.md

 # Segment Notifications in Slack via Zapier

 Yes, we all know that [Slack](https://www.slack.com/) is currently taking over the world.
 Those wise enough will understand that it is better to embrace our soon to be Overlords, instead of putting up futile resistance.
-Leveraging Slack's ability for providing easily digestible updates for your team, this step-by-step post will show you how to receive real-time customer event data in Slack with [Segment](https://www.segment.com) and [Zapier](https://zapier.com).
+This step-by-step post will show you how to receive real-time, easily digestible, customer event data in Slack with [Segment](https://www.segment.com) and [Zapier](https://zapier.com).

 1. Create a [new Zap](https://zapier.com/app/editor)!